 ATCHC Shaireab’s You’re Under Arrest

 Miles is a full-o’-beans Welsh Terrier, named after the musician Miles Davis.
 The ATCHC preface to his name is for his Agility Champion Title, and the Shaireab’s namesake is for his family of origin, Shaireabs Bayleigh Welsh Terriers.
 Miles’ littermate brother Tommy was the #1 Welsh Terrier in all show systems for 2011, and won Best of Breed at the 2012 Westminster Kennel Club show.
 Miles is a very true-to-breed Welsh Terrier.
 He is hard-wired to chase anything that moves, he is always looking for action, and he lives life to the absolute fullest.
-Miles’ favorite things are chewing bully sticks and raw bones, agility, traveling, music (his favorites seem to be jazz, blues, James Brown & Led Zeppelin), chasing anything moving, and probably most of all, partying with friends and family.
+Miles’ favorite things are chewing bully sticks, agility, any kind of training we do together, traveling, music (his favorites seem to be jazz, blues, James Brown & Led Zeppelin), chasing anything moving, and probably most of all, partying with friends and family.
 He also enjoys napping and sleeping in — but don’t let that fool you — he can be “on” in milliseconds!

-🏆 Miles’ Agility Titles: ADC, AADC, SGDC, AGDC, MADC, MGDC, MJDC, MSDC, ATChC, MTRDC, Expert Gamble Bronze, Expert Jumpers Bronze, Expert Snooker Bronze, MSCDC, Bronze Award of Merit, Versatility Bronze
+🏆 Miles’ Agility Titles: ADC, AADC, SGDC, AGDC, NAP, NJP, MADC, MGDC, MJDC, MSDC, ATChC, MTRDC, Expert Gamble Bronze, Expert Jumpers Bronze, Expert Snooker Bronze, MSCDC, Bronze Award of Merit, Versatility Bronze

 Why a Dog Blog?